Children and Young People's Mental Health and Emotional Wellbeing Engagement

 A team of community and CCG staff have collated and listened to all of the feedback, suggestions and comments and this has shaped our service specification.
 This feedback has determined the necessary specification and is a THRIVE model.
 This means it is a person-centred, whole system approach that focuses on early intervention, prevention and building resilience.

-The feedback has been evaluated and the service specification written.
-The service will be going out to tender which means we will ask organisations who are interested in providing this service to make a bid.
+The feedback was evaluated and the service specification written, and the service then went out to tender asking organisations interested in providing this service to make a bid.